TOPICS

 visual evoked potentials (SSVEP).

-main objective of MAIA was "to develop a non-invasive
+The main objective of MAIA

-voluntary intent to do a large set of primitive motor actions on the
+that determines the subject’s voluntary intent to do a large set

-order of milliseconds and conveys this intention to a robot that will
+this intention to a robot that will implement the necessary

-implement the necessary low-leveldetails for achieving complex tasks".
+low-leveldetails for achieving complex tasks".

 1) As the motor intention, the "sight" precedes naturally several